 Because they only need to warm, they’re an awesome convenience item to have on hand.
 I use them for lunches regularly.

-Udon noodles are great in soup, of course.
+They are great in udon noodle soup, of course.

 I also use them in peanut butter noodles, as well as noodle stir-fries with vegetables and/or vegan kimchi.
 (Some brands of kimchi include brined shrimp and/or fish sauce.)